England cricket team: Early tours

 The tour was so successful that Parr led a second tour in 1863–64.
 James Lillywhite led a subsequent England team which sailed on the P&O steamship Poonah on 21 September 1876.
 They played a combined Australian XI, for once on even terms of 11-a-side.
 The match, starting on 15 March 1877 at the Melbourne Cricket Ground came to be regarded as the inaugural Test match.
 The combined Australian XI won this Test match by 45 runs with Charles Bannerman of Australia scoring the first Test century.
 At the time, the match was promoted as James Lillywhite's XI v Combined Victoria and New South Wales.
 The teams played a return match on the same ground at Easter, 1877, when Lillywhite's team avenged their loss with a victory by four wickets.
-The first Test match on English soil occurred in 1880 with England victorious; this was the first time England fielded a fully representative side with W. G. Grace included in the team.
+The first Test match on English soil occurred in 1880 with England victorious; this was the first time England fielded a fully representative team with W. G. Grace included in the team.